 Based on the findings, we created an overarching strategy to build accessible and long-lasting safe spaces in under-served communities across ESPN’s key markets; developing leadership qualities of youth using high quality sports programming that engages, empowers, develops life skills and provides entry routes into education and employment.
 Each space would be built by the community and ESPN employees. #ESPNBuiltToPlay

 ESPN senior leadership approved the strategy and thinkBeyond was commissioned to project manage the delivery.
 Utilizing our global network of 2,700 organizations, we identified partners that would be best placed to implement on the ground.
-We piloted the program in Latin America in 2016 and have since completed six safe spaces across Latin America, one in Australia and two in India, with the latest opened in Mumbai in May 2019.
+We piloted the program in Latin America in 2016 and have since completed six safe spaces across Latin America, one in Australia and two in India.
+In late 2021, sites in Puerto Rico and Nigeria will also be completed.

 We are currently developing the next phase of this strategy which will increase the number and nature of markets in which safe spaces are built, high quality sport for change programming is delivered, communities are empowered and lives are changed.